melisound/trainings/blast.md

 $ ls
 ```

-The blast option we will use today is blastx and we can see it is in the folder.
+The blast option we will use today is blastn and we can see it is in the folder.
 Let's try to run it to see if it works:

 ```
 $ blastn # if this does not work try:
 $ ./blastn # you sometimes have to indicate the folder with ".\"
 ```
-Now if you go to another folder and type blastn, the command line will not know where to look for it and throw you an error
+Now if you go to another folder and type blastx, the command line will not know where to look for it and throw you an error

 ```
 $ cd ..
 $ blastn
 ```

 Alternatively we can add this to our PATH with: